co-lo-e/clojure_research/README.md

 ```

 for Windows:
-use the WSL2 and install withe linux commands.
+Use WSL2 and install with Linux commands.

-Make sure you have on the system.
+Make sure you have it on the system.

-easier way for macOS, linux, and windows WSL2:
+An easier way for macOS, Linux, and Windows WSL2:
-install SDKMAN JDK version manager.
+Install the SDKMAN JDK version manager.
 `curl -s "https://get.sdkman.io" | bash`

 or for macOS: